thekitchen-pot/thekitchen-pot/src/content/blog/best-commercial-masticating-juicer.md

 ---
-title: "6 Best Commercial Masticating Juicers for the Money"
+title: 6 Best Commercial Masticating Juicers for the Money
-slug: "best-commercial-masticating-juicer"
+slug: best-commercial-masticating-juicer
-pubDate: "2020-07-20"
+pubDate: 2020-07-20
-modDate: "2025-01-22"
+modDate: 2025-01-22
-author: "Boniface Muriuki"
+author: Boniface Muriuki
+authorBio: >-
-authorBio: "Chef Boniface is a graduate in Culinary Arts from the Institute of Culinary Education, New York.
+  Chef Boniface is a graduate in Culinary Arts from the Institute of Culinary Education, New York.
 He has worked in several restaurants and is currently the Head Chef at Cavali Restaurant.
 He has excelled in developing unique recipes and influencing the menu at the restaurant.
-He prides himself in sharing his knowledge at thekitchenpot.com where he writes about the best cookware for various recipes.."
+He prides himself in sharing his knowledge at thekitchenpot.com where he writes about the best cookware for various recipes..
-authorId: "kitchenpot1"
+authorId: kitchenpot1
-authorImage: "/images/authors/chris-thompson.png"
+authorImage: /images/authors/chris-thompson.png
-authorImageAlt: "kitchenpot1"
+authorImageAlt: kitchenpot1
-image: "/images/best-masticating-juicer.jpg"
+image: src/content/blog/images/best-masticating-juicer.jpg
-coverAlt: "6 Best Commercial Masticating Juicers for the Money"
+coverAlt: 6 Best Commercial Masticating Juicers for the Money
+description: >-
-description: "Starting your day with a healthy breakfast is essential, and a glass of juice can enhance your morning routine.
+  Starting your day with a healthy breakfast is essential, and a glass of juice can enhance your morning routine.
 With the prevalence of concentrated juices high in sugars and unnecessary ingredients, it's important to opt for a healthier option.
-By investing in the best commercial"
+By investing in the best commercial
-tags: ["best-blenders-for-protein-shakes", "best-masticating-juicer"]
+tags:
+  - best-blenders-for-protein-shakes
+  - best-masticating-juicer
-category: "Blenders And Juicing Equipment"
+category: Blenders And Juicing Equipment
+seo: >-
-seo: "Do you want to boost your juicing business?
+  Do you want to boost your juicing business?
 Well, one of the surest ways to achieve this is by buying the best commercial masticating juicer.
-Here is a complete guide on what to consider when buying."
+Here is a complete guide on what to consider when buying.
 ---

 To start your day in a healthy way, a good breakfast is always essential.
 A glass of juice is one of the best ways to fizz up your day.
 However, in the present age, thick, concentrated juices are high in sugars and unnecessary ingredients.